-According to the Centers for Disease Control and Prevention, 37 percent of American adults can’t swim the length of a pool, which puts them at risk of being one of the 10 people who drown every day in the United States.
+More than a third of adults in the United States can’t swim the length of a pool, according to the Centers for Disease Control and Prevention, which puts them at risk of being one of the 10 people who drown every day in this country.

 If you or a loved one doesn’t know how to swim, please use our instructor database or Places to Swim on the USMS website.
-You will be able to use your ZIP code to identify places to swim within your area.
-You can contact the facilities in your area to see what kind of programs are available.
+You will be able to use your ZIP code to identify places to swim and certified instructors near you.

-If you can’t find adult learn-to-swim lessons in your area, or would like more information, please contact us at firstname.lastname@example.org.
+If you need help locating an instructor in your area, or would like more information, please contact us at firstname.lastname@example.org.

-For learn-to-swim lessons for CHILDREN, contact the USA Swimming Foundation's Make a Splash program.
+For learn-to-swim lessons for children, please contact the USA Swimming Foundation's Make a Splash program.